 Precautions to take with licorice

 Despite its many benefits, licorice consumption should be moderate .
-Glycyrrhizic acid, in high doses, can cause side effects such as hypertension, electrolyte imbalances or headaches.
-People suffering from blood pressure problems or taking certain medications should therefore consult a health professional before consuming licorice regularly.
+Glycyrrhizic acid, in high doses, can cause side effects such as high blood pressure, electrolyte imbalances, and headaches.
+People with blood pressure problems or taking certain medications should therefore consult a healthcare professional before regularly consuming licorice.

-Licorice is much more than just a confectionery: it combines health benefits, varied culinary uses and an inimitable taste.
-Used for its digestive virtues, to flavor your drinks or to add an original touch to your recipes , this natural ingredient remains a must-have to rediscover.
-With products like Antésite, licorice becomes accessible on a daily basis, offering a healthy and tasty alternative for all those who wish to enjoy its benefits.
+Licorice is much more than just a sweet treat: it combines health benefits, varied culinary uses, and an inimitable taste.
+Used for its digestive properties, to flavor your drinks, or to add a unique touch to your recipes , this natural ingredient remains a must-have to rediscover.
+With products like Antésite, licorice becomes accessible on a daily basis, offering a healthy and tasty alternative for anyone who wants to enjoy its benefits.